 That way, candidates get the same brand experience they would if your own team did the hiring.
 Meanwhile, you reap the benefits of recruitment experts who build on what you have with in depth processes and industry knowledge.

 It’s how we work at Solutions Driven – on a by-role basis, finding out everything we can about the company’s candidate needs and ensuring we find them the right person, first time, every time.
-It’s achieved through our RPI process, using human intelligence with market-leading technology and data, continually refining and improving our hiring methods.
+We achieve this through our RPI process, using human intelligence with market-leading technology and data, continually refining and improving our hiring methods.

 Internal talent teams oversee the whole process and we work as their partner, rather than another services supplier.